 Anyone wanting to visit the Robot Cafe should pre book tickets online.
-After our afternoon at the Ghibli Exhibition at Mori Art Museum in Roppongi, I had bought tickets in advance online for the crazy Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.
+After our afternoon at the Ghibli Exhibition at Mori Art Museum in Roppongi, I had bought tickets in advance online for the Robot Café Show in Shinjuku’s Kabuki-Cho, the craziest show in Japan.

 I had seen plenty of photos and videos from friends and online.
 It looked like the kind of show that would only be able possible to stage here in Tokyo.
-I had not been sure if it was the right thing to go to with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.
+I had not been sure if visit the Robot Cafe and its mad show with an 11 year old but after reading a few comments online I had decided to give it a go and find out for ourselves.

 I have always found Shinjuku station a bit confusing with all the different train lines and exits, plus miles and miles of tunnels.
 You can walk for perhaps 2 or 3km underground literally from one stop east or north of the station to one stop south or west, and with all the shops in the underground passages it is easy to get lost.
 It is perhaps the busiest station in the world in terms of numbers of passengers per day.

 This time we quickly found the right exit and got out into the mayhem of Kabuki-Cho.
-This part of Shinjuku is famous for its bars, restaurants and entertainment clubs.
+This part of Shinjuku is famous for its bars, restaurants and entertainment clubs and the Robot Cafe.
 There are neon lights and signs on every building which make it easier to find what you are looking for.
 It is unusual for us foreigners to find restaurants and shops on each floor of a building, in Europe almost all shops and restaurants are located at street level apart from in some department stores or malls.
 In Tokyo you see businesses on every level advertised in bight colours or on the entrance boards.

 The Robot Café was not that hard to find and once we had collected our tickets (6.800 Yen per ticket) for the show we crossed from the ticket booth to the entrance.